KayamiYakushi/yakushidotfiles/README.md

 # 薬 Yakushi Dotfiles

+My motto is: neither AUR or any non-official arch repos used, as optimized as possible, no background service runs unless its needed.

 A compact Hyprland desktop setup built around **Yakushi Settings**, a minimal glassy Waybar, a Raycast-style Rofi launcher, and practical desktop controls.

 <p align="center">